Post-Fordism: Post-Fordist theory in Italy

 In terms of the development of the 'technical and political class-composition', in the post-Fordist era the crisis explains at the same time 'high points of the capitalist development' and how new technological tools develop and work altogether (money form, linguistic conventions, capital and language).
-[Zanini, A. 2010, 'On the Philosophical Foundations of Italian Workerism: A Conceptual Approach', Historical Materialism, 18, 4: 39–63.]

 Changes from Fordism to post-Fordism

 Post-Fordism brought on new ways of looking at consumption and production.
 The saturation of key markets brought on a turn against mass consumption and a pursuit of higher living standards.
 This shift brought a change in how the market was viewed from a production standpoint.
 Rather than being viewed as a mass market to be served by mass production, the consumers began to be viewed as different groups pursuing different goals who could be better served with small batches of specialized goods.
-Mass markets became less important while markets for luxury, custom, or positional good became more significant.
+Mass markets became less important while markets for luxury, custom, or positional goods became more significant.
 Production became less homogeneous and standardized and more diverse and differentiated as organizations and economies of scale were replaced with organizations and economies of scope.

 The changes in production with the shift from Fordism to post-Fordism were accompanied by changes in the economy, politics, and prominent ideologies.
 In the economic realm, post-Fordism brought the decline of regulation and production by the nation-state and the rise of global markets and corporations.
 Mass marketing was replaced by flexible specialization, and organizations began to emphasize communication more than command.
 The workforce changed with an increase in internal marketing, franchising, and subcontracting and a rise in part-time, temp, self-employed, and home workers.
 Politically, class-based political parties declined and social movements based on region, gender, or race increased.
 Mass unions began to vanish and were instead replaced by localized plant-based bargaining.
 Cultural and ideological changes included the rise in individualist modes of thought and behavior and a culture of entrepreneurialism.
 Following the shift in production and acknowledging the need for more knowledge-based workers, education became less standardized and more specialized.
 Prominent ideologies that arose included fragmentation and pluralism in values, post-modern eclecticism, and populist approaches to culture.